Back to blog

 This guide shows how to set up automated weather alerts for your Davis station, from built-in options to more flexible approaches.

-The data comes from your station, which needs to be online and reporting to WeatherLink.
-From there, an alert system checks the readings and sends notifications.
+The data always comes from your station, so it needs to be online and reporting to WeatherLink.
+From there, an alert system — whichever of the three options below you pick — checks the readings and sends the notifications.

 Option 1: Pro Weather email alerts